 A one-way video interview can be a daunting process, but it doesn’t need to be!
-We’ve put together a few of our top one-way video interview tips and tricks to help you prepare.
+We’ve put together a few of our top tips and tricks to help know how to do a one-way video interview.

 What separates the ‘heroes’ from the ‘hardly known’ is intelligence, effort and insight.